Dare to err and to dream. Deep meaning often lies in childish plays.

 I rather prefer this to the traditional, the socially acceptable.
 Do something that makes you and your horse smile, despite all the frowns others point your way.

-True story, I used to team pen in an English saddle.
+True story, I used to team pen in an english saddle.
 Without stirrups.
 Riding my horse in a halter.
-It's impossible not to laugh when you're in the situation, surrounded by serious competitors.
-I never participated with intentions to win, just to enjoy the process.
-The fees I paid, I considered donations.
+It made me grin from ear to ear.
+We never chased the cows with any intentions to win, or any measure of seriousness.
+The fees I paid, I considered to be donations.

-I did own western tack to properly fit in if I so chose.
-But I didn't, and I don't.
+I did, btw, own western tack to properly fit in if I so chose.
+But I didn’t, and I don’t.

 And my horses seemed to enjoy themselves.
 They were calm and relaxed.
 They responded to me and I listened to their feedback.
 At our local team penning events, calm and relaxed were rare adjectives.